jundalisay/sp/content/en/research/aristotle/ethics/book-05/chapter-07.md

 ---

-## Chapter 7

-The Corrective, which arises in voluntary as well as involuntary transactions.
+The Corrective arises in voluntary and involuntary transactions.

 This just has a different form from the aforementioned; for that which is concerned in distribution of common property is always according to the aforementioned proportion: I mean that, if the division is made out of common property, the shares will bear the same proportion to one another as the original contributions did: and the Unjust which is opposite to this Just is that which violates the proportionate.